About Us

 OUR GOALS

-Since our inception in 1998 (and as J.D.
+Since our inception (and as J.D.
 Fett Instruments for the 20 years prior to that) our goal has been to provide customers with the best equipment - wherever and whenever they need it.
 And we'll strive to meet that goal with each and every order you place with us.

-Dennis M. Mills, President of Exploration Instruments, has been involved in many aspects of geophysical exploration for the past 46 years; ranging from contract geophysics to software development.
-His broad background of field-work and interpretation gives him a unique perspective on the needs of EXI clients:
+Dennis M. Mills, first President of Exploration Instruments, has been involved in many aspects of geophysical exploration for the past 50 years; ranging from contract geophysics to software development.
+His broad background of fieldwork and interpretation gave him a unique perspective on the needs of EXI clients.
+His mantra has always been " We know what it's like to be in the field and dependent on equipment provided by someone else.
+We want our customers to have complete confidence in our ability to support their projects."

 Let's face it - we want you to be successful and profitable in your business so that we can be the same in ours.
 We'd like to be considered as more than your equipment supplier ... we want to be your partner in technology.